 Free Waterfront Campgrounds

-Boondocking or dry camping is a great way to enjoy free camping on the water.
 Thanks to the Bureau of Land Management, there are many opportunities around the U.S. Just search “free camping by the water” on the internet or your favorite trip planning app and you’ll find that there are numerous options, particularly out west.
-A popular option due to its proximity to Las Vegas is Lake Meade National Recreation Area.
-There are several different areas where you can camp off grid at Lake Meade — one even has bathrooms.
-Just note that while boondocking is free there, you will need to pay an entrance fee if you don’t have an annual parks pass.
+A popular option due to its proximity to Las Vegas is Lake Mead National Recreation Area.
+There are several different areas where you can camp off-grid at Lake Mead — one even has bathrooms.
+Just note that while boondocking is free there, you will need to pay an entrance fee if you don’t have a National Park pass.

 Budget Waterfront Campgrounds

-There are three basic options that we’ve found for moderate or budget waterfront campgrounds: state parks, Corps of Engineer locations, military campgrounds, and mom & pop no-frills campgrounds.
+There are three basic options that we’ve found for moderate or budget waterfront campgrounds: state parks, Corps of Engineer campgrounds, military campgrounds, and small, privately owned campgrounds.

-Three of our all-time favorite state parks are located on rivers.
+State park campgrounds are a fantastic choice for those who desire a blend of natural beauty, affordability, and various recreational activities.
+Some of our all-time favorite state parks are located on rivers.
 Most of these state parks are reasonably priced and they often offer additional discounts for seniors or state residents.
+In addition, the majority of them have power and water at the campsites, and a few even have full hookups.

 It’s hard to pick just one favorite, so we’ll share two.
 The first is Rainbow Springs State Park in Florida.
 It is located on a crystal clear, freshwater spring-fed river.
 Seriously.
 The water is so clear it looks like a swimming pool.
 Another great thing about this state park is that the campground is separate from the main attraction area so you can enjoy a quiet day looking over the river.